 For Weibo users, Weibo Window does not require further registration, which is very convenient and user-friendly.
 It allows everybody, including a general user, to sell products on the platform.
-Weibo has formed alliances with several e-commerce platforms (Taobao, VIP.com etc.) that allows to link their certificated online shops on the platform.
+Weibo has formed alliances with several e-commerce platforms (Taobao, VIP.com, etc.) that allow linking their certificated online shops on the platform.
 The function is also used by many companies, which include L’Oreal and Swisse.

 To open your Weibo Window, follow the steps below:

-- Find “Fans Service” in the user’s Weibo personal centre.
+- Find “Fans Service” in the user’s Weibo personal center.

 - In “Business tool” session, click on “Weibo window” to access “My Weibo window” page